ligato/docs/docs/plugins/vpp-plugins.md

 ```<SID>``` notes:

  - Unique ID identifying the individual local segment identifier in an SRv6 path.
- - Must be a valid IPv6 address.
+ - Requires a valid IPv6 address.

 ---